MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 In particular, you learned how to:

 * Setup workspaces and add content for managing their lifecycle in Fabric.
-* Leverage git best practices to work alone and collaborate with teammates on changes.
+* Apply git best practices to work alone and collaborate with teammates on changes.
 * Combine git and deployment pipelines for an efficient end to end release process.

 ## Next steps